bonitasoft/bonita-doc/md/tomcat-bundle.md

 # Tomcat bundle

-The Tomcat bundle is a .zip archive that contains the Apache Tomcat JEE application server prepackaged along with Bonita BPM web application and Bonita configuration folder (known as var\_bonita\_home).
+The Tomcat bundle is a .zip archive that contains the Apache Tomcat JEE application server prepackaged along with Bonita BPM web application and Bonita configuration folder (known as {{ var\_bonita\_home }}).
 The Tomcat bundle is a regular .zip archive based on Tomcat zip distribution.

 There are three stages to installing the Tomcat bundle: